cakeng/SNU_CS_OS_2021_Courseworks/README.md

  4.      ./infloop_weight             => make 1 w = 10 background process, with status prints on.
  5.      ./prime <num> <weight>       => run prime factorization for 10 values (num, num+1, ... ,num+9)
  6.      ./syscall <systemcall> <pid> => call system call to certain pid ex) ./syscall 399 1159

+ Forking in infloop happens roughly 20 seconds after starting the process.
+ This is intentional, so that weights can be changed / wrr runqueue status can be checked before forking.

 High level design